Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: System Model and Problem Statement

-where $q_{S_i|Z^k_i}(s_i|z_i)$ characterizes the $i$'th adversary’s likelihood estimation corresponding to the correct distribution of $S_i$, given the observation $Z^k_i$.
-The goal of this approximation is that we can further interpret the variational lower bound utilized in \eqref{eq:P1} as the sample-wise CE between the distribution over adversaries' predictions and the true distribution of sensitive attributes.
-More details are given in the next sections.
+The benefit of this approximation is that we can interpret the variational lower bound on information leakage as the sample-wise cross-entropy between the distribution over adversaries' predictions, and the true distribution of private attributes \cite{MI-approx, IT_CLUB}.

 Invoking \eqref{eq:P1}, one can infer that it can be viewed as a minimax game between Alice-Bob pair, and the set of adversaries.
-To elaborate, while adversarial nodes wish to maximize their individual information leakage by choosing the posterior likelihood distributions $q_{S_i|Z^k_i}$, Alice and Bob should jointly determine the optimum encoding-decoding functions, $f_{\cal A}$ and $f_{\cal B}$, to optimally shape the secrecy funnel that minimizes the weighted sum of the distortion and leakage.
+To elaborate, while adversarial nodes wish to maximize their individual information leakage by choosing the posterior likelihood distributions $q_{S_i|Z^k_i}$, Alice and Bob should jointly determine the optimum encoding-decoding functions, $f_{\cal A}$ and $f_{\cal B}$, that minimizes the weighted sum of the distortion and leakage.
 Nevertheless, we emphasize that we do not assume to have any knowledge about the underlying distribution of image source and the sensitive attributes, which is aligned with the real-world scenarios.
-Our scheme relies upon a \emph{data-driven} approach, i.e., we leverage datasets to ``learn'' the optimized E2E secure encoding-decoding functionalities.
+Our scheme relies upon a \emph{data-driven} approach, i.e., we leverage datasets to ``learn'' the optimized privacy-aware encoding-decoding functionalities.

-To solve the proposed MOP of \eqref{eq:P1} in a data-driven manner, we implement DNNs to parameterize the optimized secure encoding-decoding functionalities at Alice and Bob, while the adversaries also employ optimized adversarially-trained DNNs and try to infer the sensitive attribute of the transmitted image.
+To solve the proposed MOP of \eqref{eq:P1} in a data-driven manner, we implement DNNs to parameterize the optimized encoding-decoding functionalities at Alice and Bob, while the adversaries also employ optimized adversarially-trained DNNs and try to infer the sensitive attribute of the transmitted image.
 Let $\Omega_{\cal A}$ and $\Omega_{\cal B}$ stand for the set of (trainable) parameters of the autoencoder pair at Alice and Bob, respectively.
 In addition, let $\Theta_{E,i}$ parameterize the adversarial network of the $i$'th adversary.
 We can formulate the following loss function to be minimized.